Application

 img_1325

 All emerging singers interested in the repertoire of Handel are encouraged to audition for the Handel Aria Competition.
-The final round will be held on August 18, 2023 in Madison, Wisconsin, and broadcast via livestream.
+The final round of the 12th annual Handel Aria Competition will be held on August 8, 2025 in Madison, Wisconsin, and broadcast via livestream.

 Prizes